FredrikBergelin/FAF-Mods/README.txt

+Mod ideas:

+- Pauser
+    - Hotkeys to pause and unpause everything that drains energy.
+Construction, abilities, and weapon fire stance when requiring energy.
+    - Use this in my other mods as a dependency,.

 Mods todo:

+- Color Coded Strategic Icons
+    - Finish structures
+    - Set common middle parts, for example splash damage is horizontal line, missiles are vertical line
+    - Add more individual icons wherever necessary.
+Lightning tank?
 - Shields deactivates on CapsLock AND on shift-CapsLock and must be manually activated.
-- Pausing / Auto-pausing artillery should put them into no fire stance, its the only way to preserve their energy use.
+- Pausing / Auto-pausing artillery should put them into no fire stance, its the only way to halt their energy use.
 Both CapsLock and UI-party ECOntrol
+- ECOntrol
+    - Update icons
+        - "nuke_category" is used for all missiles, split or merge?
+    - Subcategories?
+Expandable?
+    - Show all from start, so they can be configured during early game as well
+    - Add more modes: Pause, AutoPause, Prioritize, ... ?
+    - Exenditure should scale with the highest one filling the bar, others sized based on how they differ from that one.
 -